Unified Framework for Quantum Code Embedding: Embedding into Euclidean Space

-where $\sO(s)=s1$ and $1s$ if $a_1$ is horizontal, vertical with respect to $a_2,a_0$, respectively, and $s$ is an integer or half-integer.
+where $a_1^{\mathrm{h}},a_1^{\mathrm{v}}$ are horizontal, vertical with respect to pair $(a_2,a_0)$, respectively, and $s$ is an integer or half-integer.
 Then $C$ is a regular cone with embedded code $A$.
-We refer to $C\equiv C(L)$ as the \textbf{$L$-subdivision} of $A$. \end{theorem} \begin{proof} Note that the gluing procedure can be expanded into the following diagram, where omitted terms are 0.
+We refer to $C$ as the \textbf{$L$-subdivision} of $A$. \end{theorem} \begin{proof} Note that the gluing procedure can be expanded into the following diagram, where omitted terms are 0.